 Staff members must inform the preschool leader of any medication they may need to take during preschool session i.e. inhalers.
 This medication can be left in staff members bags, the bags are then stored in the main toy cupboard which is always kept closed during the session.

 Legal framework

 Medication Administration Record (Early Years Alliance 2019)

-The Human Medicines Regulations 2012